merthankavak/hpotter_guide/README.md

 # HPotter Guide

-HPotter Guide app is a flutter mobile app project I created to learn and implement clean architecture.
+Developed a mobile application using Flutter that providing comprehensive information about the characters, their traits, and spells from the beloved Harry Potter series.
 The API I used in the project is [HP-API](https://github.com/KostaSav/hp-api).

 ## Libraries and Tools